 \paragraph{Temperature:} The NC-corrected black hole temperature is obtained from the surface gravity:

 which reproduces the RN temperature when \(\tilde{\Theta}=0\), and the Schwarzschild temperature for \(Q=0\).

-\paragraph{Entropy:} We now use the first law of black hole thermodynamics \eqref{eq:flbht} to derive the entropy.
-From \(S_Q=\int dm/T\) and after expressing \(dm/T\) in terms of \(r\) one finds
+\paragraph{Entropy:} We now use the first law of black hole thermodynamics in Eq.~\eqref{eq:flbht} to derive the entropy.
+From \(S_Q=\int dm/T\), and after expressing \(dm/T\) in terms of \(r\), we find

-Thus the entropy equals the Bekenstein-Hawking area law, \(S_Q=\pi r_+^2\).
-This result indicates that, in this setup, non-commutativity preserves the area law and the first law of black hole thermodynamics; this is because here the NC correction enters through the \(U(1)\) interaction (gauge field) and not via a deformed mass contribution in the energy-momentum tensor as in the previous uncharged case.
+Thus, the entropy satisfies the Bekenstein--Hawking area law, \(S_Q=\pi r_+^2\).
+This result shows that, in the present setup, non-commutativity preserves both the area law and the first law of black hole thermodynamics.
+This is because the NC correction enters through the \(U(1)\) interaction (the gauge field) rather than through a deformed mass contribution in the energy-momentum tensor, as in the previous uncharged case.